DS-USAFA/Computational-Probability-and-Statistics/docs/03-Overview-of-Data-Collection-Principles.md

 Each research question refers to a target **population**, the entire collection of individuals about which we want information.
 In the first question, the target population is all swordfish in the Atlantic Ocean, and each fish represents a case.
 It is usually too expensive to collect data for every case in a population.
 Instead, a sample is taken.
 A **sample** represents a subset of the cases and is often a small fraction of the population.
 For instance, 60 swordfish (or some other number) in the population might be selected, and this sample data may be used to provide an estimate of the population average and answer the research question.

 > **Exercise**:
-For the second and third questions above, identify the target population and what represents an individual case.^[ 2) Notice that the first question is only relevant to students who complete their degree; the average cannot be computed using a student who never finished her degree.
+For the second and third questions above, identify the target population and what represents an individual case.^[2) Notice that the second question is only relevant to students who complete their degree; the average cannot be computed using a student who never finished her degree.
 Thus, only Duke undergraduate students who have graduated in the last five years represent cases in the population under consideration.
 Each such student would represent an individual case.
 3) A person with severe heart disease represents a case.
 The population includes all people with severe heart disease.]

 ### Anecdotal evidence